Pairings | Lamb

 Steak pies with red wine sauce

 Should work with any full-bodied red.
-I normally tend to favour Languedoc or Rhône-style reds but enjoyed the Grant Burge Benchmark Shiraz 2009 (£7.99 Booths) in the selection.
+I normally tend to favour Languedoc or Rhône-style reds but a new world red like a malbec or an Australian shiraz would work well too

 Chicken pies with a creamy filling

-The one I received, Pieminister’s Chicken of Aragon pie was paired with a New Zealand Sauvignon but I’d tend to go for a less aromatic white like an unoaked or subtly oaked Chardonnay, old vine Chenin Blanc, Gavi or any other smooth dry white.
+I'd go for an unoaked or subtly oaked Chardonnay, old vine Chenin Blanc or any other smooth dry white.
 Cider and perry also work well with chicken pies.

 Pies with a tomatoey filling

-Whatever the other ingredients I generally find cooked tomato works better with wine than with beer - I’d suggest an Italian Sangiovese or a Tempranillo-based red like Rioja, especially if there’s chorizo involved as in Pieminister’s Matador pie.
+Whatever the other ingredients I generally find cooked tomato works better with wine than with beer - I’d suggest an Italian Sangiovese or a Tempranillo-based red like Rioja, especially if there’s chorizo in it.

 Cheese and spinach pies

-I generally prefer crisp whites such as Sauvignon Blanc or even a more neutral white such as a Picpoul de Pinet with a light vegetarian pie like this but have to admit the recommended pairing with a 2009 Louis Jadot Beaujolais worked really well even though the wine was quite sharp on its own.
+I generally prefer crisp whites such as Sauvignon Blanc or even a more neutral white such as a Picpoul de Pinet with a light vegetarian pie like this but a light red like a Beaujolais would be delicious too.

 Pair with the same sort of wines as creamy chicken pies.